One-loop Angularity Distributions with Recoil using Soft-Collinear Effective Theory: One-loop angularity distributions from broadening-like factorization

 The result in \eq{eq:NLOCrossSection} has the structure presented in Sec.~\ref{sec:Factorization}.
 For any given (positive) value of $b$, there exists an integer $N=\ceil*{1/b}-1$, up to which terms under the summation contribute as sub-leading singularities.
 For $n > N$, the recoil effects accounted for by ${\rm SCET_{II}}$ factorization amount only to power corrections.
 The other terms agree with the ${\rm SCET_{I}}$ factorization result.

-It is interesting to note that, although the jet function in Sec.~\ref{sec:OneLoopCalculations} and the soft function in Sec.~\ref{sec:SoftFunc} are homogenous in the power counting, the cross section in \eq{eq:NLOCrossSection} obtained after the transverse momentum convolution contains sub-leading terms that are not, since the transverse momenta scale differently in the jet and the soft sectors.
+As discussed earlier in Sec.~\ref{sec:Factorization}, although the jet function in Sec.~\ref{sec:OneLoopCalculations} and the soft function in Sec.~\ref{sec:SoftFunc} are homogenous in the power counting, the cross section in \eq{eq:NLOCrossSection} obtained after the transverse momentum convolution contains sub-leading terms that are not, since the transverse momenta scale differently in the jet and the soft sectors.
 While the new terms are formally sub-leading, their numerical effects can be significant though.
 Tab.~\ref{tab:SizeOfCorrec} of Sec.~\ref{sec:NumericalResults} shows the numerical size of these sub-leading singular contributions relative to the leading singular ones, for several values of $b$.